stylesuxx/generator-react-webpack-redux/README.md

 ## Planned Features and updates
 There are currently some features missing from the generator.
 These will be available in a later version:

-- [x] Creation of Components like in Generator-React-Webpack
-- [ ] Creation of Reducers
-- [x] Creation of Actions
 - [ ] Creation of Unittests for Actions
 - [ ] Creation of Containers
-- [x] Add a correct versioning for [generator-react-webpack](https://github.com/newtriks/generator-react-webpack) so we dont need to draw the current git master.

----

 ## Installation
 ```bash